mochristman/Morgan-Christman/content/projects/national/index.md

 ---
-title: Incidental captures of Bombus species in traps: a national survey
+title: Incidental captures of Bombus species in traps - a national survey
 date: 2021-04-01
 weight: 20